HCIILAB/Scene-Text-Removal/README.md

   Note: The real scene text removal dataset can only be used for non-commercial research purpose.
 For scholars or organization who wants to use the database, please first fill in this [Application Form](https://github.com/HCIILAB/Scene-Text-Removal/blob/master/Application_Form_for_Using_Scene_Text_Removal.docx) and send it via email to us (lianwen.jin@gmail.com).
 We will give you the decompression password after your letter has been received and approved.
 ## Description

 The training set of synthetic database consists of a total of 8000 images and the test set contains 800 images; all the training and test samples are resized to 512 × 512.
-The code for generating synthetic dataset and more synthetic text images as described in “ Synthetic Data for Text localisation in Natural Images"（CVPR2016）can be found in (https://github.com/ankush-me/SynthText).
+The code for generating synthetic dataset and more synthetic text images as described in “Ankush Gupta, Andrea Vedaldi, Andrew Zisserman, Synthetic Data for Text localisation in Natural Images, CVPR 2016", and can be found in (https://github.com/ankush-me/SynthText).
 Besides, all the real scene text images are also resized to 512 × 512.

 For more details, please refer to our [arxiv paper](http://arxiv.org/abs/1812.00723).